 Why Doesn’t Anybody Want to Talk about Dandruff?

 We’ve covered every single other beauty and wellness taboo.
-It’s finally time we talk about one that affects half of the population.
+It’s finally time we talk about one that affects half the population.

 So here it goes.